attempt to update this consumer comment section regularlyshould

 has kept housing values artificially high as multiple offers and a bidding

-situation escalates home prices.
+situation escalated home prices.
 Consensus indicates that we need more new home

 construction to ease the lack of available homes for sale.
 But, the recent

-to lead us into prosperity.
+the economy tends to lead us into prosperity.
 If the home purchasing public is

 deterred either by higher interest rates or short home supply (or both as is

-happening now), there could be pressure on lower interest rates rather than higher.
+happening now), there could be pressure on lower interest rates rather than

-decisions.
-Consumers could easily determine that this is not the time to pursue home ownership
+could easily determine that this is not the time to pursue home ownership

 and/or to sell a home.
 Let us try to dispel such fears.
 Here are a few things

-to consider when considering purchasing a home or other real
+to consider when considering purchasing a home or other real estate.

 this has not curbed the appetite for home buyers yet, we don’t know at